benthecoder/blog/posts/boston-d2.md

 I woke up too early, I always wake up early when I'm sleeping in hotels.

-Today we're visited both Harvard and MIT.
+Today we're visiting both Harvard and MIT.

 For anyone who plants to visit both in one day, here was our plan that maximizes the places you can explore.